Standard 6.10: Components of Local Government

-Media Literacy Connections: Analyzing Local Governments, Social Media, and Digital Democracy
+Media Literacy Connections: Local Governments, Social Media and Digital Democracy

-Social media has been hailed as a way promote what has been called digital democracy (or e-democracy or e-government).
+Social media has been hailed as a way to promote what has been called digital democracy (or e-democracy or e-government).
 In theory, online access will give everyone in a community opportunities to express their views and influence public policy.
 The record to date has been far less than that, as one researcher noted, "democratic institutions have witnessed no digital revolution through the Internet" (Bastick, 2017, p.
 3).

 Still, can technology revolutionize democracy?
 One starting point for considering this question is analyzing how your local government uses social media and how might it use it more effectively and democratically.